any-docs/css/content/guides/grid_layout/basic_concepts/index.md

 {{ EmbedLiveSample('Nesting_without_subgrid', '600', '250') }}

 In this case the nested grid has no relationship to the parent.
-As you can see in the example it has not inherited the {{cssxref("gap")}} of the parent and the lines in the nested grid do not align to the lines in the parent grid.
+As you can see in the example it has not inherited the `gap` of the parent and the lines in the nested grid do not align to the lines in the parent grid.

 ### Subgrid